rolling-scopes-school/tasks/tasks/coffee-house/coffee-house-week1.md

 1. Task should be done in private school's repository.
 [How to work with a school's private repository](https://docs.rs.school/#/private-repository)
 2. Create new branch `coffee-house` from `main`.
 Create a folder `coffee-house` in the created branch.
 Place your code in this folder.
 3. Complete the task.
-4. Check if your work meets [Layout Requirements](#требования-к-вёрстке)
+4. Check if your work meets [Layout Requirements](#layout-requirements)
-5. Evaluate your work yourself according to the provided [Assessment Criteria](#критерии-оценки), taking into account the [Specifics of verifying layout](#specifics-of-verifying-layout) for compliance with the layout
+5. Evaluate your work yourself according to the provided [Criteria for evaluation](#criteria-for-evaluation), taking into account the [Specifics of verifying layout](#specifics-of-verifying-layout) for compliance with the layout
 6. To make the assessment of your work easier, print your self-assessment to the browser console.
 To do this, include the `index.js` file in your `*.html` file, write a `console.log()` function in it, and in parentheses within quotes, write your self-assessment points.
 Use the `\n` character to insert line breaks.
 For example:
 ```